Our verdict

 Heel padding durability

-We mentioned earlier that Altra has packed substantial, pillow-soft padding into the collar, especially around the Achilles tendon and ankle—a feature clearly visible in our photos.
+We mentioned earlier that Altra has packed substantial, pillow-soft padding into the collar, especially around the Achilles tendon and ankle—a feature clearly visible in our video below.

 Unfortunately, we discovered that this plush, cloud-like comfort comes with drawbacks.
 We found that the durability took a noticeable hit, as our Dremel test revealed.
 The padding scored a disappointing 2/5, showing wear that suggests limited resilience in the long term.